arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Elastic Compute Cloud (EC2).md

 - Regional Service
 - EC2 (Elastic Compute Cloud) is an **Infrastructure as a Service (IaaS)**
 - Stopping & Starting an instance may change its public IP but not its private IP
+- **AWS Compute Optimizer** recommends optimal AWS Compute resources for your workloads
+- There is a vCPU-based On-Demand Instance soft limit per region

 ## User Data
 - Some commands that run when the instance is launched for the first time (doesn't execute for subsequent runs)